-- ☐ Stay calm and keep your family together. - ☐ Call 9-1-1 and inform authorities of your location. - Fill sinks and tubs for an emergency water supply. - ☐ Keep doors and windows closed, but unlocked. - ☐ Remove curtains from the windows. - ☐ Turn your interior and exterior lights on. - ☐ Stay inside your home. - ☐ Shelter away from outside walls.
+- ☐ Stay calm and keep your family together.

+- ☐ Call 9-1-1 and inform authorities of your location.

+- ☐ Shut off the gas meter.

+- Fill sinks and tubs for an emergency water supply.

+- ☐ Keep doors and windows closed, but unlocked.

+- Remove curtains from the windows.

+- ☐ Turn your interior and exterior lights on.

+- ☐ Stay inside your home.

+- ☐ Shelter away from outside walls.